Sajjad-hyder/Shopping-in-Istanbul-Malls-Data-Analysis/README.md

 Note: Please review the dataset documentation for a detailed explanation of each field and any potential data preprocessing considerations.

-# Authors
+# Author
-Author: Syed Sajjad Ali Hyder
+Syed Sajjad Ali Hyder

 # License
 This project is licensed under the MIT License.
 See LICENSE.md file for details.